 The Science Behind The Vakrasana

 After a tough, challenging workout, a twist like the Ardha Matsyendrasana can be extremely relaxing.
-But this pose is also fortifying, and has a whole lot of amazing benefits.
+But this pose is also fortifying and has a whole lot of amazing benefits.
 So don’t let yourself get too complacent as you do this asana.
+According to the 2017 National Health Interview Survey, yoga was the most common complementary health and wellness practice among Americans, with an adoption rate of 14.3% that year.
+Women (19.8%) were more likely than men (8.6%) to engage in yoga within the past 12 months.
+Yoga was more than twice as common among adults aged 18-44 (17.9%) compared to those aged 65 and over (6.7%).
 Getting into the pose is easy, but the real goodness is in the action of twisting.
-When you contract your torso muscles, and elongate and rotate your spine while deepening your breath, you are greatly benefitted.
+When you contract your torso muscles and elongate and rotate your spine while deepening your breath, you are greatly benefitted.

 Try to avoid slouching and slumping during this asana – it will limit the degree of spinal rotation that you are capable of.
 For a deep twist, you must lengthen your spine and make enough space between your vertebrae.
 Use your breath to deepen the stretches.
 Inhale and lengthen yourself, and exhale and twist deeper.

 If this asana is practiced with dedication, this deep-seated twist can confront reality and let you know what is really going on in your hips, spine, and even your mind.
-It lets you take account of a bloated stomach, and also if your breath is constricted or muscles are stiff.
+The seated posture lets you take account of a bloated stomach, and also if your breath is constricted or muscles are stiff.

 Getting your body into a deep twist such as this asana is not only beneficial but also relaxing.
 Once you release the twist, you will know what you feel mentally, physically, and emotionally.